VETEMENTS DISPLAY IN SAKS FIFTH AVENUE STORE WINDOW 2017

 Annie Leonard, Creator of 'Story of Stuff'

-In 2016, Inditex, which owns Zara, produced more than 3.8 million garments per day.
-1,382,359,590 to be exact, an increase of over 17% on 2015.
+In 2018, Zara, the worlds largest fashion brand, produced more than 450 million items.
+That's 1.23 million items per day.
 Fashion is moving faster than ever, giving us new offerings on an almost daily basis, and prices, especially at the bottom end of the market, are decreasing.
 As prices decrease so too does quality; of materials, production methods and fit.
 Shoppers have responded to lower prices and greater variety by buying more items of clothing, nearly 14 items annually for every person on earth.
 We are buying, wearing for a season or less, and then discarding, most of the time to landfill.
 A 2015 Barnardo's study found that the average women wears each garment in her wardrobe 7x before she considers it old.

 Our desire for new clothes sees more than 100 billion garments produced worldwide each year, more than double what was made in the year 2000.
 What's more, of the textiles made each year, 85% ends up in landfill or incinerated.
 So we are buying 60% more clothing, but keeping garments half as long.
 It’s been predicted by Global Fashion Agenda that apparel consumption will rise 63% to 102m tonnes by 2030 if current trends continue.
 With most of our clothes heading straight to landfill, a 63% rise is a pretty big deal.

 So what do we do with all our clothes?
 At the moment, figures show that of all the textiles manufactured each year, 12% are lost during manufacturing in the form of cutting and production waste, 75% are sent to landfill by consumers, 12% are put back in the system through donating or recycling, and <1% are regenerated into new fibre for new clothes.